kchapelier/matcap-studio/README.md

  - Drag and drop any model you want to specifically test the matcap on, obj, prwm and self-contained gltf/glb files are supported.
  - Press H to hide the GUI.
  - The output of the tool is currently limited to 512x512 png files.

+## Technical notes

+The view of the 3D model is implemented with Three.js.

+The matcap processing is done in vanilla WebGL2 in two passes.
+The intermediate render between the two passes is encoded as a 512x512 RGBA32F texture.

 ## How to report an issue ?